abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase4_attack_simulation/readme.md

-# 🔐 Enterprise Cybersecurity & DevSecOps Environment Lab– Phase 7: Attack Simulation & Detection
+# 🔐 Enterprise Cybersecurity & DevSecOps Environment Project – Phase 4: Attack Simulation & Detection

 ## 🧩 Overview

-In Phase 7, we move into **active attack simulation** to validate the resilience of our environment and the effectiveness of our monitoring stack.
+In Phase 4, we move into **active attack simulation** to validate the resilience of our environment and the effectiveness of our monitoring stack.
 We will launch **different types of attacks** from the Kali attacker VM against various components of the lab and evaluate:

 - How well the environment reacts to each attack
 - How quickly and easily the attacks can be detected